mlanser/f451-piENVIRO/README.md

 - *all* — show latests data points as text in dual columns
 - *sparkles* — show random pixels light up — looks great at night and lets you know the app is running 😉

 You can switch between display modes by covering the Enviro+ light sensor for a fraction of a second.
-We're using the proximity data to trigger a switch and you can switch through all display modes.
+We're using the proximity data to trigger a switch, and you can switch through all display modes.

-Finally you can exit the application using the `ctrl-c` command.
-If you use the `--uploads N` commandline argument, then the application will stop after *N* (simulated) uploads.
+Finally, you can exit the application using the `ctrl-c` command.
+If you use the `--uploads N` command line argument, the application will stop after *N* (simulated) uploads.

 ## How to test

-**NOTE: THIS IS STILL W.I.P - MORE/BETTER TEST TO COME**
+{{< notice "info" >}}
+  This test suite is still very much WIP.
+{{< /notice >}}

 The tests are written for [pytest](https://docs.pytest.org/en/7.1.x/contents.html) and we use markers to separate out tests that require the actual Enviro+ hardware.
 Some tests do not rely on the hardware to be present.
 However, those tests rely on the `pytest-mock` module to be present.